 Daniel Fink: SQL*Plus, VI/Textpad, Admitting “I don’t know”

-My 3 favorite tools for SQL development as an Oracle DBA.
+My 3 favourite tools for SQL development as an Oracle DBA.
 So here we go… after a bit of background.

-As a Bitter Twisted Old Command Line Oracle DBA here are my 3 favorite tools.
+As a Bitter Twisted Old Command-Line Oracle DBA here are my 3 favourite tools.

 Every Oracle installation I have worked on always had SQL*Plus command line.
 The scripts I wrote for Windows worked on Linux which worked on Unix (and even my personal Mac).
 Some clients/employers used TOAD, some used SQL Developer, ALL had some version of SQL*Plus.
 With a little imagination and ingenuity, I was able to write scripts that would write scripts, create and call dynamically named scripts, generate output files with schema.table_report_YYYYMMDD.out.
 I still frequently use scripts that I wrote over 10 years ago (granted they are updated a bit for new versions as need be… sometimes they are the same for Oracle 9 as Oracle 12.

 It’s the one tool in my toolbox that I can depend on being useful EVERYWHERE I go with Oracle (at least so far…).
 It isn’t pretty, can’t write output in native XLS format (but CSV is a piece of cake!), and, let’s face it, SQL*Plus HTML markup leaves A LOT to be desired.
 But it works.
 It’s the counterpart to my 2002 Toyota 4Runner.
 Not pretty, no amazing bells and whistles, but it goes EVERYWHERE I need it to go.

 And when the only option is a command line at the server because the network is down and you are sitting in a server room at 4 AM, SQL*Plus will be there.